 The first step is to honestly assess and acknowledge the wrongs you've done and how they have affected others.
 Avoid judging yourself too harshly.

-If you're truly sorry for something you've said or done, consider admitting it to those you've harmed.
-Speak of your sincere sorrow or regret, and ask for forgiveness — without making excuses.
+If you're truly sorry for something you've said or done and want forgiveness, consider reaching out to those you've harmed.
+Speak of your sincere sorrow or regret.
+Ask for forgiveness without making excuses.

-Remember, however, you can't force someone to forgive you.
+You can't force someone to forgive you.
 Others need to move to forgiveness in their own time.
+Remember, forgiveness is a process.
 Whatever happens, commit to treating others with compassion, empathy and respect.

 See more In-depth

 - Rakel D, ed.
 Forgiveness.
 In: Integrative Medicine.
 4th ed.
 Elsevier; 2018. https://www.clinicalkey.com.
 Accessed Nov.
 2, 2022.

 - Forgiveness can improve mental and physical health.
 American Psychological Association. https://www.apa.org/monitor/2017/01/ce-corner.aspx.
 Accessed Nov.
 2, 2022.